rehierl/node-tree-outliner/02-6-value-set-var.md

 * however, a set may also consist of arbitrary selected values - e.g. `V7 := { 1, 2.0, 0xab, 'a', "abc", {5} }`
 * a set-of-values - any `vi in V` is a primitive value - no string, no set
-* a set-of-sets - any `vi in V` is itself a set - this does not state what kind of set `vi` is - `V` may contain sets that have any characteristics
+* a set-of-sets - any `si in S` is itself a set - this does not state what kind of set `si` is - `S` may contain sets that have any characteristics

 ### iteration